 Mindy Miller, Manager, Special Projects

 224 Allen Building

-Mindy joined Duke University and the Provost’s Office in 2011 after four years at CUNY’s Queens College where she supported the Center for Teaching and Learning and Writing Across the Curriculum programs, both of which have a strong interdisciplinary focus.
-Her previous work was in the field of hospital administration at a comprehensive cancer center in New York.
-Mindy has a B.S. in Business Administration from Iowa State University and also has training in secondary education mathematics.
-Mindy’s daughter is a recent Wellesley College graduate now residing in Durham; Mindy lives in Carrboro with her spouse and favorite doubles tennis, kayaking and gardening partner.
+Mindy’s areas of responsibility include organizing and staffing senior leadership searches, reviews and institute external reviews, and coordination of faculty hiring and joint appointments in the university-wide institutes, initiatives and centers.
+She joined Duke and the Provost’s Office in 2011 after four years at CUNY’s Queens College where she supported the Center for Teaching & Learning and Writing Across the Curriculum programs.
+Mindy was previously an administrator at Memorial Sloan-Kettering Cancer Center in New York.
+She has a B.S. in Business Administration from Iowa State University and training in secondary education mathematics.
+Her daughter is a Wellesley College graduate now working in Duke’s Mouse Behavioral and Neuroendocrine Core Facility; Mindy lives in Carrboro with her spouse and favorite tennis, kayaking and gardening partner.

 Office of Interdisciplinary Program Management